iramons/SwiftNewsApp/README.md

 # SwiftNewsApp
-A Simple App using MVVM-C Architecture, RXSwift, Swinject(Dependency Injection), Alamofire e CoreData
+A Simple App to show a Feed, using technologies how:

+  - MVVM-C Architecture
+  - RXSwift
+  - Swinject(Dependency Injection)
+  - Alamofire
+  - CoreData